Lefthand Branch, Queensland: Geography

 Lefthand Branch is named for the creek, Lefthand Branch creek that runs the length of the valley and the creek is named for the fact that it turns left after splitting from Tent Hill Creek.
 The narrow valley runs south east for approximately 11 kilometers.
 It is mainly cattle properties and some small vegetable crop farms, although there are a few olive crops and a small turf farm.

+Lefthand Branch has the following mountain features: